NuVanDibe/MHWBackupper/README.md

+Why would I want to backup my save?
+Lots of reasons.
+Maybe you need to reformat your computer.
+Maybe the game crashes often and you want a backup in case it crashes while saving, corrupting your save.
+Whatever your reason, you can use this tool to easily backup and restore your MHW save.

 This will generate a .bat file which will back up your Monster Hunter World save file to a directory of your choosing.
 It will generate a new backup every time you run the output .bat file and the directory will be timestamped like this: